 The benefit of working with a vector PDF is that the display of the geometry remains sharp when you zoom in to see details of the drawing.
 As such, measurements and takeoffs (as well as their calibration) are precise in a vector PDF because you can use Snap to Content to snap to the vector lines in the PDF.

 Text is an independent type of content in PDFs.
 You may see text characters in the PDF, but those characters are not necessarily PDF text elements.
 Instead, it might be defined by raster dots or vector line segments.
 Although these elements appear to be text, they do not have the data that allows a computer to recognize it as text.
-As such, this type of “text” is essentially an image that cannot be selected or searched.
+As such, this type of “text” is essentially an image that cannot be selected, searched, or edited.

 Before going into details, there is a quick test to determine if your PDF contains text.
-From the Menu Bar, go to Edit > Select > Select All Text, and all text in the PDF (both text and OCR text, more on this later) will highlight in blue.
+From the Menu Bar, go to Edit > PDF Content > Select All Text (in Revu 2017 & below, go to Edit > Select > Select All Text).
+All text in the PDF should highlight in blue.
 If the characters don’t highlight, they are either a raster or vector image.

 - PDF Text Elements (or Real Text) – Always preferred for PDFs because it results in more responsive content.
 PDFs created from character-based programs (e.g., Word® and Excel®) almost always create PDFs that contain real text.
 When you zoom in on the text, the edges of the characters always look sharp and crisp – no matter how close you zoom in.
 The text is searchable and can always be selected.

 - Optical Character Recognition (OCR) Text – Running OCR (for Revu eXtreme only) allows for the translation of raster and vector images into searchable data.
 In other words, OCR interprets the images on a scanned PDF and creates an invisible text layer on top of them.
 This layer is what allows you to search, select, and highlight images that don’t have real text.